richiemikke/celo-dao-tutorial/README.md

 ## Conclusion

-In this tutorial, we went through writing a smart contract for a decentralized autonomous organization and deploy to the celo block-chain.
+In this tutorial, we went through writing a smart contract for a decentralized autonomous organization and deploy to the Celo blockchain.
 We also learned how to interact with the smart contract using javascript.
 I hope you learned alot from thi tutorial.
 Thank you!